smb-it-coder/The-coding-interviews/js/ReactJs/redux/redux.md

 Redux is a predictable state container for JavaScript applications, primarily used with libraries like React or Angular for managing application state.
-It follows the principles of Flux, but with a more streamlined approach, focusing on three main principles or "pillars": **Single Source of Truth**, **State is Read-Only**, and **Changes are Made with Pure Functions**.
+It follows the principles of Flux, but with a more streamlined approach, focusing on three main principles or "pillars": - **Single Source of Truth**,
+- **State is Read-Only**,
+- **Changes are Made with Pure Functions**.

 ### 1. Single Source of Truth